JoeyWNK/SocksProxy/readme.md

 Socket Proxy
-A socket 5 proxy written in Python
+A socks 5 proxy written in Python